 Greg Skaff plumbs the depths of creative artistry and honest emotion in his guitar playing, showing himself to be among the leading proponents of jazz music anywhere.
 No exaggeration.
 The native Kansan, whose first professional job was a five-year stay in the band of saxophone giant Stanley Turrentine, has flourished as first-call sideman in New York City since the 1980s.

-Greg’s four feature albums have been well-received by jazz fans everywhere.
-The latest is 116th & Park, his fourth overall and third consecutive release on the high-profile ZOHO Music label.
+Greg’s five feature albums have been well-received by jazz fans everywhere.
+The latest is Soulmation, his fifth overall and fourth consecutive release on the high-profile ZOHO Music label.